 “You want me to head up a serial?”

 He nodded.
 “Yeah.
 Adam will be overseeing the entire investigation, acting in a supervisory role.
 As I said, one thing is that many of us are loaded down with work.
 The other is that we are going to be restructuring the team.
 I’ll talk more about it today when we have the meeting.”

 That was an odd turn of phrase, but she mentally shrugged it away.
 “Oh.
 Okay.”

 “So, you are the one on point.
 Of course, all the media are going to try and talk to you, and you know what to do.”

 “No comment for now.”

 “Yes.
-As soon as they realize we are heading up this murder, we’ll get calls.
-They know if we are on it, it is bigger than one murder.”
+As soon as they realize we’re heading up this murder, we’ll get calls.
+They know if we are on the case, it is bigger than just one murder.”

 In the past two years, the press had learned when the governor assigned TFH a case, that meant it was huge.
-The moment media heard TFH were working the case, they would go bonkers.
+The moment media heard TFH were working a particular crime, they would go bonkers.
 They understood that it was the kind of case that could make their careers, if they got the inside scoop.

-“So, Marcus and Adam have been doing a canvas, and they will report to you what they find.
+“So, Marcus and Adam have been doing a canvas, and they’ll report to you what they find.
 Make sure you give people tasks.
 Delegate, or it will become too much work and overwhelm you.”

 “Also, I’m sure you will probably get some questions about why you were assigned to the job.
 Not from the team, as both Adam and I think you can handle it, and I’m sure the rest of the team does too.
 But being one of our younger members and least experienced, you will get hit with that question.
 They will insinuate that you were picked because you were a woman and our only active investigator who is a woman.”